<< Back to main referee page

 12. After a goal is scored, get the ball quickly, and place it at the center-off spot.

 13. Keep track of the score for purposes of the Mercy Rule and Referee Worksheet.
-If the Mercy Rule is triggered, inform the coach of the team with more goals that he/she must remove players consistent with the rule.
 See League Rules for explanation of Mercy Rule.

 14. Stop play when player falls on the ball to avoid player getting kicked.
 Restart play with a free kick to the team that had posession of the ball when play stopped.